viamrobotics/docs/docs/registry/configure.md

    {{<imgproc src="registry/configure/add-service-by-name.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}

-4. After selecting the modular service, enter a name for your modular service and click **Create** to add it to your machine's service configuration.
+4. After selecting the modular service, Enter a name or use the automatically suggested name for your modular service and click **Create** to add it to your machine's service configuration.

    {{<imgproc src="registry/configure/add-service-screen.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}